Jack Reacher (novel series): Reception

 The series has sold over 100 million copies worldwide.

 Shared authorship

 On 18 January 2020, Lee Child announced that his younger brother Andrew Grant would take over as writer of the Jack Reacher novels, writing under the pen name of Andrew Child.
 The two brothers intend to write the next few novels together after which Andrew Grant will "strike out on his own".

-The 25th novel in the series, The Sentinel, was published on 27 October 2020, and was the first Jack Reacher book to be co-authored by and credited to both Child brothers.
+Starting with the 25th novel in the series, The Sentinel (2020), all subsequent books in the series have been co-authored by and credited to both brothers.

 In other media

 Audiobooks

 All of the Jack Reacher novels have been released in audio form narrated by a number of different voice actors, notably Jeff Harding, Scott Brick, and Dick Hill.

 Films

-Paramount Pictures hired Academy Award–nominated screenwriter Josh Olson to adapt One Shot, under the title Jack Reacher.
+Paramount Pictures hired Academy Award–nominated screenwriter Josh Olson to adapt the 9th novel One Shot, under the title Jack Reacher.
 Christopher McQuarrie, Oscar-winning screenwriter for The Usual Suspects, was then brought in to rewrite Olson's draft.
 It was announced in July 2011 that Tom Cruise—a 5'7" (1.70 m) actor—would play Reacher, who is 6'5" (1.96 m) in the books.
 Lee Child said, "Reacher's size in the books is a metaphor for an unstoppable force, which Cruise portrays in his own way."

 It was announced in September 2014 that Tom Cruise would reprise the role in the sequel Jack Reacher: Never Go Back, which would adapt the 18th novel, Never Go Back.
 McQuarrie did not direct, due to a commitment with another Cruise film, Mission: Impossible – Rogue Nation, and was replaced with Edward Zwick.
 The film was released 21 October 2016.